mathml-refresh/mathml-css-proposals/math-script-level-and-math-style-explainer.md

   Relying on `math-script-level` would allow a cleaner and more complete implementation.
 * `displaystyle` and `scriptlevel` attributes are tested in MathML WPT, Gecko and WebKit tests.
-Having this separate properties could allow to do pure CSS tests related to the interaction with `font-size`.
+Having these separate properties could allow to do pure CSS tests related to the interaction with `font-size`.

 ## Proposal